The man behind The Grueling Truth - Where Legends Speak

 Game 7 was an equally thrilling affair that saw the birth of “Big Game” James Worthy, who scored 36 points, grabbed 16 rebounds, and handed out ten assists for the only triple-double of his career.
 You’ll also see the controversial last play above where the Pistons had a chance to tie it, but Magic Johnson body-checked Thomas with no foul called.
 The play ended the series and gave the Lakers a second consecutive title.

 The series also featured Jerry West’s full-court heave in Game 3 that forced overtime, still one of the greatest buzzer beaters in the history of the NBA playoffs.
 The series was very high scoring, as the Lakers’ 99 points in Game 7 was the only time a team finished with fewer than 100 points in a game all series long, and the incredible offensive talent on display made this one of the great Finals ever.
-Of course Willis Reed’s game seven heroics, that propelled the Knicks to the title.
+Of course, Willis Reed’s game seven heroics propelled the Knicks to the title.

 The two squads engaged in a classic seven-game battle when they met in the Finals.
 The Bullets fell behind 3-2 after dropping a close decision in Game 5 but crushed the Sonics in Game 6 to force a deciding Game 7 in Seattle.
 The Bullets nearly blew an 11-point lead with 90 seconds left, but Dennis Johnson’s 14th missed shot of the game followed by a Bob Dandridge breakaway dunk sealed Washington’s 105-99 win and the only NBA title in franchise history.

 Before game seven the Lakers had suspended balloons above the floor in anticipation of the team’s ultimate triumph, prompting Celtics’ player-coach Bill Russell (in his final NBA game) to snarl at the Lakers’ Jerry West, “those fucking balloons are staying up there.”
 And stay up they did, as the Celtics held off the Lakers for a 108-106 win that brought the team its 10th title in 11 years.
 The Lakers’ loss certainly had nothing to do with West, who scored 42 points and was named Finals MVP.
 It remains the only time the series MVP has come from the losing side.
+Check out the best bookmakers!

 The Warriors blew a 3-1 series lead, and Game 7 was an absolute classic!